THE NASI SCOPUS YOUNG SCIENTIST AWARDS

 Dr. Anoop Sharad Mahajan, Scientist Engineer, Indian Institute of Tropical Meteorology, Pune, Winner of NASI Scopus Young Scientist Awards 2019 - Environmentally Sound Sustainable Development category

 Dr. Rupesh Deshmukh, Ramalimgaswamy Fellow, National Agri- Food Biotechnology Institute, Mohali, Winner of NASI Scopus Young Scientist Awards 2019 - Agriculture, Plant Sciences and Rural Development category

 2019 Winners and Finalists

 The Awards for 2019 will be presented the following 5 multi-disciplinary categories.
-Please find below the list of the finalists:
+Please find below the list of the finalists and winners: